 Having a combination of an Amex and Mastercard/Visa allows greater flexibility.
 All eligible purchases are charged to the Amex card and the Mastercard/Visa is used for everything else.

 Between my wife and me, we are currently using the American Express Platinum Edge, American Express Velocity Platinum, Qantas Premier Mastercard and the NAB Qantas Rewards Signature Visa as our daily drivers.
 We also got the ANZ Frequent Flyer Black for the sign-up bonus.

 The American Express Platinum Edge is one of our most valued cards because it has the potential to amass significant points with little effort.
 Bonus points are earned through supermarket and fuel transactions at the rate of 3 and 2 points per dollar, respectively.
 The card has the added benefit of transferring American Express Membership Rewards points to a number of partner airlines and hotel reward programs.

 As a number of banks devalue the earn rate on their Mastercard/Visa cards to 0.6-0.75 per dollar, the NAB Qantas Reward Signature card stands out with an earn rate of 1 point per dollar spent, not to mention the added big sign-up bonus.

 The Velocity Platinum is not used as extensively as the other two but we enjoy the free domestic return flight and complimentary lounge passes.

-Lastly, with ANZ waiving its annual fee on the Qantas Frequent Flyer Black and offering 75,000 Qantas Points for signing up, I would be silly not to apply.
+Lastly, with ANZ waiving its annual fee on the Frequent Flyer Black and offering 75,000 Qantas Points for signing up that time, I would be silly not to apply.

 American Express cards in the Membership Rewards scheme are very versatile and have many useful applications, including transferring points to hotel reward programs.
 Amex cardholders also have access to lounges in Sydney and Melbourne.